aegerita/Rawlsian-Agents/src/docs/Commercial Laundries Tenant/final_agreement.md

 **Indemnification**

-(a) The Tenant will indemnify the Landlord from and against all manner of actions or causes of action, claims, lawsuits, damages, losses, costs, including legal costs, or expenses of whatever kind (including, without limitation, legal fees on a solicitor and client basis) that the Landlord may sustain, incur or be put to by reason of or arising out of any act or omission of the Tenant or any persons for whom the Tenant is, at law, responsible, or from the use or occupation of the Premises, the Lands, or the Buildings, in whole or in part and, without limiting the generality of the foregoing, from the non-observance or non-performance by the Tenant, any persons for whom the Tenant is, at law, responsible, or any persons on the Premises for the purpose of doing business with the Tenant or otherwise dealing with the Tenant, or any of the obligations imposed under the provisions of any laws, ordinances, regulations, or requirements of any federal, provincial, municipal, or other authority, or any of the covenants, agreements, terms, conditions, and provisions contained in this Lease to be observed and performed by the Tenant.
+(a) The Tenant will indemnify the Landlord from and against all manner of actions or causes of action, claims, lawsuits, damages, losses, costs, including legal costs, or expenses of whatever kind arising directly from the negligence or misconduct of the Tenant or its agents, excluding claims arising from incidents not attributable to the actions of the Tenant.

 (b) The liability and indemnity contained in this Section 6.9 will survive any termination of this Lease and the expiry of the Term, anything in this Lease to the contrary notwithstanding.